The Phases of Sustainability

 - It is only in our adulthood that we realize tech is only a small part of what we need.
 We can now see that it is a relationship issue that needs to be fixed, that the process is key, and we need to see and address the burdens and benefits to all the connected systems.
 This is interdependence.
 It’s not solely about how we respond to a situation, but how we relate to an existing system in a way that supports that system so it can support us…and forward and back again.

 And then to my surprise I found a fourth phase, brought about by my act of writing.
 To be frank, I am a little unnerved.
 What does it mean to exist in trust, peace, and humility…and above all, love?
 I think this will take some more living, lots of yoga, and many more conversations…and I hope you will join me in the process.

 * From psychology.org –

 Psychiatrists practice as medical doctors and use their clinical experience to treat mental, emotional, and behavioral disorders using medication and psychotherapy.
 Psychology, a discipline with origins in philosophy, concerns the mind and human behaviors.
 Training differs.
-Psychology students study cognition and human behavior, whereas psychiatry students focus on biology and medicine.Be the first to like this post (no login required)
+Psychology students study cognition and human behavior, whereas psychiatry students focus on biology and medicine.1 Like this post (no login required)